“Get it in writing.” “Make a Will.” “Get an estate plan.”

 If you owe significant debts, estate taxes, own a house, or have young children—life insurance may be something to consider.
 Evaluate your options to decide if this would be useful for your situation.

-If your taxable estate is worth more than $11.58 million, the federal government will impose estate tax, for deaths in 2020.
+If your taxable estate is worth more than $11.58 million, the federal government will impose an estate tax, for deaths in 2020.
 Approximately 99.9% of Americans won’t owe federal estate taxes.
-Assets left to a surviving spouse, who is a U.S. citizen, pass free of estate tax.
+Assets left to a surviving spouse, who is a U.S. citizen, pass free of the estate tax.

 Estate taxes also vary from state to state.
 For example, in Oregon estates worth more than $1 million may owe state estate tax.
 Property left to a surviving spouse is exempt.
 The Tax Foundation has a complete listing and charts detailing inheritance tax laws on a state-by-state basis.

 In addition, a few states impose a separate tax, inheritance tax, on a deceased person’s property.
-Six states imposing inheritance tax have included: Iowa, Maryland, New Jersey, Kentucky, Nebraska and Pennsylvania.
+Six states imposing inheritance tax have included: Iowa, Maryland, New Jersey, Kentucky, Nebraska, and Pennsylvania.

 This is a good time to also look at the best ways to give gifts to your heirs.
-There are many issues regarding gifts, and for large items there can be significant tax implications.
+There are many issues regarding gifts, and for large items, there can be significant tax implications.
 Talking to your estate planner or tax attorney can be a useful way to determine what’s best for your situation.

-Express your final choices and wishes.
+Estate and will planning for seniors should also include your final choices and wishes.
 This covers issues such as organ and body donation.
 It also is a time to clarify your final wishes for what to do with your body, after your death, including burial or cremation.
 If you have a specific place where you’d like to have a funeral, a burial ceremony, or a place where you’d like to have your ashes scattered—this is the time to express your wishes.

 Keeping your documents easily accessible, organized, and up-to-date is a huge help for your survivors.
 Your executor or agent will need to access your will, trust, insurance policies, real estate documents, stock certificates.
-Additionally all information on bank accounts, mutual funds, safe deposit boxes, retirement plans, debts, and funeral instructions will need to be easily available.
+Additionally, all information on bank accounts, mutual funds, safe deposit boxes, retirement plans, debts, and funeral instructions will need to be easily available.